|

 How Do I Reduce Dust Mites Using a Steam Cleaner?

-Dust mites like hiding in carpets, upholstery, rugs, and other types of fabrics.
-When steam cleaning other areas of your home, make sure you also steam your carpets, upholstery, curtains and any other areas where dust mites could be hiding.
+A steam cleaner also uses steam to kill dust mites.
+It would be more efficient when cleaning larger surface areas such as wall-to-wall carpets.
+Dust mites hide in carpets, upholstery, rugs, and other fabrics.
+When steam cleaning other areas of your home, ensure you also steam your carpets, upholstery, curtains, and any other areas where dust mites could be hiding.

 Should I Use a Handheld Clothes Steamer to Kill Dust Mites?